WorldWide Wildcats Newsletter

 Pamela Erickson Named Director of Student and Faculty Services

 A new face has graced the halls of K-State Global Campus recently.
-Pamela Erickson, the new director of student and faculty services, joins us from the College of Human Ecology where she was previously the director of the Professional Mentoring Program.
+Pamela Erickson, the new director of student and faculty services, joins us from the College of Health and Human Sciences where she was previously the director of the Professional Mentoring Program.

 Read more ...